Union Free America

 Union Membership In America

-As a result, the percent of the total workforce that belonged to unions fell from 12.5 in 2005 to 12.0 in 2006.
-On private payrolls it fell from 7.8 to 7.4 percent and in government employment it fell from 36.5 to 36.2 percent.
+As a result, the percent of the total workforce that belonged to unions fell from 11.9 in 2010 to 11.8 in 2011.
+On private payrolls it stayed even at 6.9 percent and in government employment it increased from 36.2 to 37.0 percent.

 There's a good reason union membership is so much higher in government.
 Politicians have bartered the dues of public employees for union political support.
 Maybe public employees are getting tired of being exploited for the political gains of their union bosses and the politicians.